PS8924/PS8924/README.md

 Software Engineer
 -----------------

-* 🌍  I'm based in Boston
+* 🌍  I'm based in Atlanta, GA
 * 🤝  I'm open to collaborating on Projects

 ### Skills